 Pros to Debt Consolidation Loans

-- If you fall behind on payment a personal loan can be discharged in a bankruptcy
+- If you fall behind on a payment, a personal loan can be discharged in a bankruptcy

 - Quick and easy loan application